Advisory Committee

 Javier Lezaun is an Associate Professor in the School of Anthropology and Museum Ethnography at University of Oxford.
 His book Vectors: An Anatomy of Mosquito Work, coauthored with Ann H. Kelly, is forthcoming from Duke University Press.

-Ann H. Kelly is a Professor of Anthropology at the University of Oxford.
-Her book Vectors: An Anatomy of Mosquito Work, coauthored with Javier Lezaun, is forthcoming from Duke University Press.
+ANN H. KELLY is a Professor of Anthropology at the University of Oxford.
+Her book Mosquito Work: Vectors of Global Health, co-authored with Javier Lezaun, is forthcoming from Duke University Press, November 2026.

 Amy Moran-Thomas is Associate Professor of Anthropology at MIT.
 Her ethnographic research focuses on how health technologies and ecologies are designed and come to be materially embodied—often inequitably—by people in their ordinary lives.
 She is the author of Traveling with Sugar: Chronicles of a Global Epidemic (University of California Press, 2019).